Koh Tao Diving Tours

 Description

 Sairee Reef is located just off Koh Tao’s main beach and offers a relaxed shallow dive.
-The reef contains coral formations and sandy areas.
+The reef contains a long continuous coral formations extending from the shallows to 10-12 meters.
+Dive shops on Koh Tao contribute to several reef restoration / conservation projects along Sairee Reef.

 Marine Life